fboender/cfgtrack/README.md

     $ sudo cfgtrack untrack /etc/apt/apt.conf.d/50unattended-upgrade

-To get a daily report via email of changes:
+To get a daily report via email of changes and put the resulting diffs in the archive:

     $ vi /etc/cron.daily/scriptform
     #!/bin/sh